mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

     text-decoration: none;
 }
 ```

-### Task 2
+- Save `style.css`.

-- We realise that the pink color is quite light and hard to read — why not change that to a better color?
+- Refresh `exercise-02.html` again in the browser to see the changes.

-- Can you make the links bold?
-That would be both `a:link` and `a:visited`.
+- Review the link, hover over it, click on it.

 <!-- end div -->